-• A grass buffer strip of at least 6m width must be in place against all watercourses (including ditches), roads, tracks and neighbouring properties, or where there is an identified run-off flow pathway.
-If a buffer strip is not already in place it must be established by the time that the cover crop is drilled.
-Where buffer strips do not currently exist, establishment and retention of new buffers to accompany cover crops may be eligible for funding through the Arable Reversion option of the scheme.
+• For fields next to a watercourse (or next to a road, track or flow pathway leading directly to a watercourse), applications for cover crop funding will be scored more favourably if a buffer strip against the watercourse is already established, or if a buffer strip is planned to be established by the time the cover crop is sown.
+Where buffer strips do not currently exist, establishment and retention of new buffers to accompany cover crops may be eligible for funding through the scheme.